HiggstonRainbird/AoC-2020/README.md

 (Aside from the song lyrics under `A`).
 But tedious the nonsense form might be...
 ...this custom surely beats the TSA.

+### Day 7: Lost & Found

+This `gold` and `shiny` bag I grabbed today,
+Belongs to someone else, I am afraid.
+Can you make an announcement, please, and say,
+"Please come to the front desk so you can trade"?

+I think we each grabbed one another's gear,
+When we saw them go by the carousel.
+See, mine's a `mirrored yellow`, nice and sheer,
+I mixed them up; I think he did as well.

+I only noticed when I looked within,
+And seven thousand bags came through the shine.
+My own bag's lining must be very thin,
+For I can fit just ninety bags in mine.

+Ahh, there you are, my friend, there, now it's right.
+And Merry Christmas too!
+Enjoy your flight!